In this article

 If your carrier is exiting the market on December 31, here's how the automatic re-enrollment process works if you don't select your own replacement plan by December 31:

 But again, even if you have a plan that you obtained through the exchange, you may not want to rely on the exchange to pick a new plan for you using an automatic algorithm.
-They won’t be able to prioritize the coverage aspects that are most important for you, which might include having an HSA-qualified plan, or a certain out-of-pocket structure.
+They won’t be able to prioritize the coverage aspects that are most important for you, which might include having an HSA-eligible plan (note that this will include all Bronze and Catastrophic Marketplace plans as of 2026) or a certain out-of-pocket structure.

 It pays to look at replacement health plan options.